LUMIA-Group/HuRef/README.md

 - **offspring_models** (Table 2)
 - **independent_models** (Table 7)

+**Note:** You need to first extract invariant terms for these models using code in `main.py` before calculating ICS.

+## Acknowledgements

+The code for the StyleGAN2 component in this project was adapted and modified from [pytorch-pretrained-gans](https://github.com/username/repository).
 ## Contact

 If you have any questions or encounter issues, feel free to [open an issue](#) or reach out to [Boyi Zeng](mailto:boyizeng@sjtu.edu.cn) at Shanghai Jiao Tong University.